kavinyao/hackab.it/posts/thinking-functional-programming.md

 2. you cannot create functions at runtime
 3. functions are always sealed environments, i.e. you cannot access non-local variables

-While the first point is trivial, the following two are important.
+While the first point is trivial, the rest two are important.
 And we will demonstrate why along the way.

 ## FP is about abstraction